p2-inc/phasetwo-docs/blog/2026-04-27-new-keycloak-themes.md

 The new theme, called `phasetwo-ui`, is a React application built with:

-- **Keycloakify 11** — bridges React components to Keycloak's theme SPI, handles JAR packaging automatically
+- **Keycloakify 11** — bridges React components to Keycloak's theme SPI, handles JAR packaging automatically.
+We are [sponsors of the project](/blog/phasetwo-keycloakify-partnership/)
-- **shadcn/ui + Tailwind CSS 4** — modern, composable component library for the login and account themes
+- **shadcn/ui + Tailwind CSS 4** — modern, composable component library for the login and account themes.
+If you want to build your own rather than use ours, start from our [shadcn Keycloak theme starter](/blog/shadcn-keycloak-theme/)
 - **PatternFly 5** — used in the admin and account console to avoid a complete rewrite of those complex interfaces while still allowing us to inject our own styles and components
 - **Vite** — fast builds and hot module replacement during development
 - **Storybook** — isolated component development and visual testing